strands-project/planning_tutorial/doc/tutorial_prep.md

 mkdir planning_tutorial/db
 ```

-Finally, if that was all successful, you should be able to build your workspace using [catkin tools](http://catkin-tools.readthedocs.io) (you can also use `catkin_make` if you prefer than approach).
+Finally, if that was all successful, you should be able to build your workspace using [catkin tools](http://catkin-tools.readthedocs.io) (you can also use `catkin_make` if you prefer that approach).

 ```bash
 catkin build